-How to Use ISNA Function in Excel (3 Suitable Examples)
+How to Use the ISNA Function in Excel – 3 Examples

 Excel ISNA Function Overview

-The ISNA function is categorized under the INFORMATION functions in Excel.
-It checks whether a cell contains the #N/A error or not and returns TRUE or FALSE depending on the presence of #N/A.
+The ISNA function is an INFORMATION function in Excel.
+It checks whether a cell contains the #N/A error and returns TRUE or FALSE.

 ISNA Function syntax